ssh0/dot/README.md

 # dot v1.1

-bash based dotfiles management framework
+dotfiles management framework with shell (bash, zsh)

 ## Description

 This script makes it easy to manage your dotfiles.

-Script is written in bash, and very configurable.
+Script is written in shell script, and very configurable.

 You can use it for multi-machines usage, setup for new machine, daily watering to your dotfiles repository, etc...